A Duvet Cover Protects Your Comforter

 7: Viola!
 You're done.

 To tie, or not to tie: Some duvets (like Plumeria Bay® duvets) come with little loops at each corner.
 If your duvet cover has "ties" (fabric laces) inside at each corner, you can tie the duvet cover to the duvet to help keep the duvet from shifting around inside the cover.
-Usually though, a duvet cover that is a bit smaller than your comforter will be all that is needed to prevent any catastrophic shifting.
+Usually though, a duvet cover that is a bit smaller than your comforter will be all that is needed to prevent shifting.
 A quick shake in the morning (described above in step 6) will be all that is necessary to put everything in it's proper place.
 One exception to this rule would be a silk duvet cover with a silk comforter.
 Silk on silk is very slippery, so ties would definitely be a good solution to help prevent shifting here.

 Many people find that they do not need to use a top sheet when using a duvet cover since the bottom layer of the duvet cover doubles as a top sheet.
 This eliminates a needless layer of weight between you and your duvet and a duvet cover is not as prone to tangling (for you restless sleepers), compared to a top-sheet.